zadarastorage/zadara-examples/k8s/manual/vanilla/README.md

 zCompute prerequisites
 ----------------------
 * Infrastructure considerations
-    * Pre-configured VPC with a public subnet (using routing table and Internet-Gateway) is the minimal requirement, private subnet is advised for all internal components
+    * Pre-configured VPC with a public subnet (using routing table and Internet-Gateway) is the minimal requirement, private subnet is advised for all internal components - you can use the VPC wizard to create the neccessary network topology
     * The below instructions assume IAM role with the [relevant permissions](https://cloud-provider-aws.sigs.k8s.io/prerequisites/#iam-policies "https://cloud-provider-aws.sigs.k8s.io/prerequisites/#iam-policies") (EC2, ASG, ELB, etc.) exist and attached to an instance profile which is assigned to all relevant VMs (control & data planes)
-    * You can use the k8s-friendly [infrastructure automation](https://github.com/zadarastorage/zadara-examples/tree/main/k8s/rke2/infra-terraform "https://github.com/zadarastorage/zadara-examples/tree/main/k8s/rke2/infra-terraform") which provides the relevant network & IAM preparations
+    * You can use the k8s-friendly [infrastructure automation](https://github.com/zadarastorage/zadara-examples/tree/main/k8s/rke2/infra-terraform "https://github.com/zadarastorage/zadara-examples/tree/main/k8s/rke2/infra-terraform") which provides the relevant network & IAM preparations, or create it manually

 * Control-Plane VM considerations
-    * OS should be Linux (below instructions assume Ubuntu 22.04)
+    * OS should be Linux (below instructions assume Ubuntu 22.04) - make sure to download the relevant OS image
     * Subnet can be private or public depending on VPC considerations (below instructions assume public)
     * Size recommendation is z4.large minimum with at least 25GB of disk space